tlb-lemrabott/lemrabott.toulba/content/experience/bpm.md

 ### Main Tasks

-- Built a robust log management and backup automation system.
-Improved data accessibility and security.
+- Built a robust logging management and backup automation system.
+Improved data accessibility and integrity.
-- Used Java, Spring MVC, and Spring boot to develop RESTful APIs and Microservices for the system.
+- Used Java, and Spring boot to develop RESTful APIs and Microservices for the backend process.
+- Developed a real time hybrid application (web and mobile) for the system monitoring dashboard.
+- Used Ionic, Cordova, Android SDK, Angular for the UI development.
-- Used Angular, Ionic, Nodejs and Firebase to build a web dashboard (Hybrid App) for the system UI.
+- Used JavaScript, Nodejs, JWT, Firebase (cloud-functions, fire-store, and authentication) for the backend process.
+- Integrated the bank's SMS API for risk alerting, ensuring timely notifications to administrators for critical issues.

 #### 🔗 [**PEOPLE’S BANK OF MAURITANIA**](https://www.bpm.mr/)